julian-aldaz/Resume-Projects/Wireshark Packet Analysis.md

 ![06879](https://github.com/user-attachments/assets/03d5d595-8143-42cd-b158-91ac65fdbf82)

-I could also filter by other factors such as domain, IP source, or port using the following commands
+Some other miscellaneous filters I could use to find other useful traffic are domain, IP source, or port by using the following commands
 ```sql
 dns, ip.src == x.x.x.x, tcp.port == 80
 ```